Family history of colorectal cancer, earlier screening, genetic risks

 What’s your genetic risk?
 Take our quiz and find out!

-The most common types of hereditary colon cancer are familial adenomatous polyposis (FAP) and Lynch syndrome, also known as hereditary nonpolyposis colon cancer (HNPCC).
+The most common types of hereditary colorectal cancer are familial adenomatous polyposis (FAP) and Lynch syndrome, also known as hereditary nonpolyposis colon cancer (HNPCC).